 The combination of poor deposit rates and reminders of the risks to cash deposits has prompted cash investors to look elsewhere.
 In particular, savers are moving money out of bank deposits, and into money market funds.

 It’s also possible to place your existing savings and pensions in a money market fund using Ireland’s major pension providers.
-For example, Zurich Life’s money market fund is currently yielding 3.2%.
-This could be a viable option, for example, if you’re approaching retirement.
+For example, Zurich Life’s money market fund is currently yielding around 1.1%.
+This could be a sensible option, for example, if you’re approaching retirement.

 What’s a money market fund?